Push-forwards for Witt groups of schemes: Reformulations in special cases

 Let $g:Y \to Z$ be another proper morphisms in $\Sch$ and $M$ a dualizing complex on $Z$ and let

-be the morphism defined in \cite[Theorem 6.1.5]{Calmes08_pre}. \begin{theo} The push-forward of Theorem \ref{PushForward2_theo} respects composition: let $I$ denote the isomorphism of Witt groups induced by $\iota_{f,g}$, then the push-forward on Witt groups defined above satisfies $g_* f_* = (gf)_* I$. \end{theo} \begin{proof} This follows from \cite[Theorem 6.1.5, Lemma 2.2.6 (2)]{Calmes08_pre}.
-Note that $\iota_{f,g}$ is an isomorphism because it is a composition of isomorphisms (under the assumptions for the reformulated push-forward to exist). \end{proof}
+be the morphism defined in \cite[Theorem 6.1.5]{Calmes09}. \begin{theo} The push-forward of Theorem \ref{PushForward2_theo} respects composition: the morphism $\iota_{f,g}$ is an isomorphism and if $I$ denotes the isomorphism of Witt groups induced by $\iota_{f,g}$, then the push-forward on Witt groups defined above satisfies that $g_* f_* = (gf)_* I$. \end{theo} \begin{proof} This follows from \cite[Theorem 6.1.5, Lemma 2.2.6 (2)]{Calmes09}.
+Note that $\iota_{f,g}$ is an isomorphism because it is a composition of isomorphisms under the assumptions for the reformulated push-forward to exist. \end{proof}